ibrahimwichka/REINVENT_Boltz_Pipeline/README.md

 ## Overview

-The pipeline iteratively generates candidate molecules using REINVENT4's reinforcement learning framework, scores them via Boltz-2 structure prediction, and feeds the results back into the next generation cycle.
+The pipeline iteratively generates candidate molecules using REINVENT4's transfer learning framework, scores them via Boltz-2 structure prediction, and feeds the results back into the next generation cycle.
 The current campaign targets **p38 MAPK and CDK2**.

 ## Dependencies